-Thus is the 2H 2023 edition of the semi-annual Data Risk Report that Concentric AI.
+Thus is the 2H 2023 edition of the semi-annual Data Risk Report published by Concentric AI.

-Over 80% of an organization's data is unstructured, meaning it's embedded in the millions of financial reports, corporate strategies documents, source code files, and contracts created by CFOs, general managers, engineers, and lawyers every year.
-But to an IT security professional, unstructured data is still a shapeless lump of clay - unformed, unseen, and insecure.
+To an IT security professional, data is still a shapeless lump of clay - unformed, unseen, and insecure.
 Most enterprises lack visibility into where their sensitive data is, much less where the risk is to the information from entitlements, sharing, permissions, activity etc.

-Using advanced AI capabilities, Concentric processed 500 million unstructured data records files from companies in the technology, financial, energy and healthcare sectors.
-This report gives shape to the state of risk to unstructured data in the real-world by categorizing the data, evaluating business criticality, and accurately assessing risk.
+Using advanced AI capabilities, Concentric processed 1 billion structured and unstructured data records / files from companies in the technology, financial, energy and healthcare sectors.
+This report gives shape to the state of risk to data in the real-world by categorizing the data, evaluating business criticality, and accurately assessing risk.
 Accuracy is critical - it's the difference between effective protection and alert fatigue caused by thousands of false positives.